 v) The Board shall require all applicants to attend for interview.

-viii) A successful applicant will be sent a letter of offer of membership setting out the details of the membership category offered and with the letter will be included a copy of the Articles, Byelaws and the Rules of the Captains’ Committee; such materials may be sent electronically.
+vii) A successful applicant will be sent a letter of offer of membership setting out the details of the membership category offered and with the letter will be included a copy of the Articles, Byelaws and the Rules of the Captains’ Committee; such materials may be sent electronically.

-3. TRANSFER BETWEEN MEMBERSHIP CLASSES
+3. TRANSFER BETWEEN MEMBERSHIP CATEGORIES

 The President shall be nominated by the Board and elected at an Annual General Meeting of the Club.
 He shall hold office for five years and thereafter be eligible for re-election.